13 Awesome Things To Do In Bristol, UK As Told By A Resident

 General Information About Bristol

-ship in water with cranes along water edge in bristol things to do
+ship in water with cranes along water edge in bristol.

 The water plays a huge role in shaping Bristol! // Photo: Laura O.

-Located in the South-Western part of the United Kingdom and home to just over 535 900 residents, Bristol is a city that is often overlooked for London by visitors.
+Located in the south-western part of the United Kingdom and home to about 471,000 residents, Bristol is a city that is often overlooked by visitors for London.

-Bristol has a vibrant maritime history which was once underwater – but has now turned into a mecca for the arts, food & drink, and events of all kinds.
+Bristol has a vibrant maritime history that was once underwater – but has now become a mecca for the arts, food & drink, and events of all kinds.

-Straddling the Avon River, much of Bristol’s vibrancy comes from its harbourside area where you’ll find incredible tall ships, World-class restaurants, pubs with the perfect pints for those sunny afternoons and a whole lot of history to be discovered.
+Straddling the River Avon, much of Bristol’s vibrancy comes from its harbourside area where you’ll find incredible tall ships, world-class restaurants, pubs with the perfect pints for those sunny afternoons and a whole lot of history to be discovered.

-Street art aficionados will revel in the amazing works of art by local talent and those from abroad, and if you look hard enough you may just lay your eyes on a Banksy (he’s a local boy, after all).
+Street art aficionados will revel in the amazing works of art by local and international talent, and if you look hard enough you might just lay your eyes on Banksy (he’s a local, after all).

-If the street art scene isn’t for you then maybe it’s the theatre in which case you have several prestigious locations to check out including the Bristol Hippodrome & The Bristol Old Vic theatre.
+If the street art scene isn’t for you, then maybe the theatre is, with several prestigious venues to choose from, including the Bristol Hippodrome and The Bristol Old Vic Theatre.

-Young or old, rain or shine, weekend or month-long, no matter who you are or what brings you to Bristol, you’ll be sure to find enough to keep you coming back for years on end.
+Young or old, rain or shine, weekend or month-long, whoever you are or whatever brings you to Bristol, you’ll be sure to find enough to keep you coming back.

 Best Time to Visit Bristol